karthikpaidi/dockerbuild/README.md

 # dockerbuild
 this is a docker build script
+in this docker container got java and tomcat installed